haacked/haacked.com/_posts/2025/2025-01-07-new-year-new-job.md

 Not only that, they've embraced a lot of employee-friendly practices.
 For example, a while back my friend Zach wrote about his [distaste for the 90 day exercise window](https://zachholman.com/posts/fuck-your-90-day-exercise-window/).
 PostHog [provides a 10-year window](https://posthog.com/handbook/people/compensation).
 Not only that, they offer employes double trigger acceleration!

+> ![NOTE]
-> Double trigger acceleration, which means if you are let go or forced to leave due to the company being acquired, you receive all of your options at that time
+> Double trigger acceleration means if you are let go or forced to leave due to the company being acquired, you receive all of your options at that time

 This is a perk usually only offerered to executives.